Payment Gateway Overview

 Core Capabilities

-- Payment Data Boundary: Card input is handled through provider-hosted or tokenized flows; the gateway does not store raw PAN/CVC values.
+- Payment data boundary: In the intended provider-hosted or tokenized card flow, the gateway is designed not to store raw PAN/CVC values.

-- Persistent History and Invoicing: Keep one payment and invoice history across provider changes, with gapless numbering, PDF invoice customisation, and support for ZUGFeRD, Peppol, and XRechnung workflows.
+- Persistent history and invoicing: Keep one payment and invoice history across provider changes, with gapless numbering, PDF invoice customization, and configured ZUGFeRD/Factur-X, Peppol BIS 3.0 XML, and XRechnung outputs.
 Finalized buyer documents are downloaded through the customer portal.

-Both portals are deployment-specific.
-Product documentation uses the first-party domains only as examples; self-hosted customers can map their own domains and branding.
+The buyer-facing customer portal is deployment-specific.
+Product documentation uses first-party domains only as examples; self-hosted customers can map their own domains and branding.

 Operations